The Friends of Dore Abbey Web Site

 - All that remained (i.e. the present Abbey) was left as a roofless ruin until c1630

 - John Scudamore’s great-great-grandson (John Viscount Scudamore) had no male heir—all his sons having died at birth or soon after.
-Archbishop Laud suggested that his ancestor had perhaps overdone the commercial benefits of the dissolution and that a penance may help.
+Archbishop Laud suggested that his ancestor had perhaps overdone the commercial benefits of the dissolution and that he should "consider his conscience".
 Restoring the ruins into a Parish Church was deemed an appropriate penance and the rebuilt church was re-consecrated in 1634.
 Subsequently, Scudamore’s wife had a son who survived !

 - Laud had considerable influence on the restored church.
 The Screen through which the raised altar can be seen by the congregation was one of his innovations.
 His coat of arms together with those of Lord Scudamore and Charles I are on the Screen.